oderinde300/git-demo/README.md

 watch tutorial on YouTube.

-## Local Development
+## Local development

-1. Open index.html in your browser.
+1. Open index.html in your browser;